Three credit resolutions for 2023

 Your credit score is one of the most important numbers in your financial life.
 For instance, it’s a major factor in whether you’re approved for credit cards and other loans.
 If you’re approved, lenders use your credit score to determine your interest rate.

-And your credit score even plays a role in other applications that don’t technically involve extending credit, such as leasing an apartment or signing up for cellphone service.
+Your credit score even plays a role in other applications that don’t technically involve extending credit, such as leasing an apartment or signing up for cellphone service.
+FICO, the company which created the most popular credit scoring formula, recently conducted a survey and found that 85 percent of U.S. consumers feel more secure in the rest of their lives when their credit score is healthy.

 What is a good credit score?

 If your credit score is in the mid-700s or higher, keep doing what you’re doing.
-Even though the FICO formula goes up to 850, anything above 740 is basically treated the same way by lenders—which is to say it’s an excellent score that makes you very likely to be approved for the best terms with financial products.
+Even though the FICO formula goes up to 850, anything above the mid-700s is basically treated the same way by lenders.
+It’s an excellent score that makes you very likely to be approved for the best terms on financial products.

-If you’re below 670 or so, you’re considered to have subprime credit.
+If you’re below the mid-600s, you’re considered to have subprime credit.
 This means it will be much harder to get approved for loans and lines of credit, and if you are approved, you’ll probably pay a significantly higher interest rate.

-The area between 670 and 740 represents an important battleground.
-Every 10-20 points that you’re able to gain will place you into a noticeably better tier, raising your approval odds and lowering the interest rates you’re paying on loans.
+The area between 650 and 750 (or thereabouts) represents an important battleground.
+Every 10 to 20 points that you’re able to gain will place you into a noticeably better tier, raising your approval odds and lowering the interest rates you’re paying on loans.

 In general, getting and keeping a strong credit score is more of a marathon than a sprint.
 First and foremost, you should aim to pay your bills on time because payment history represents 35 percent of the FICO formula.

-That said, there are some things you can do to improve your credit score quickly—within a month.
-One is to jumpstart your credit history with things you’re already doing that haven’t historically counted towards your credit score.
+That said, there are some things you can do to quickly improve your credit score (or within a month).
+One is to jumpstart your credit history with things you’re already doing that haven’t historically counted toward your credit score.

-Experian Boost, Perch and eCredable Lift are examples of services that can bring this kind of information—for example, rent, utility, streaming and cellphone payment histories—into your credit reports.
-The first two are free, and eCredable Lift costs $24.95 per year.
-In all three cases, your information can be pulled in retroactively, so you can get many months of (hopefully) positive data added right away.
+Experian Boost and eCredable Lift are examples of services that can bring this kind of information — for example, rent, utility, streaming and cellphone payment histories — into your credit reports.
+Information is pulled in retroactively, so you can get many months of (hopefully) positive data added right away.

 Another tactic that can yield near-term improvement is to lower your credit utilization ratio.
-This mainly pertains to credit cards—it’s how much credit you’re using divided by your credit limit.
+This mainly pertains to credit cards, and it’s how much credit you’re using divided by your credit limit.

 What a lot of people don’t know is that your credit usage is normally reported on your statement date.
 So even if you pay your credit card bills in full each month, you might still have a high credit utilization ratio that can drag down your credit score.

-Let’s say you have a $5,000 credit limit, and you made $4,000 of charges throughout the month.
+Let’s say you have a $5,000 credit limit, and you make $4,000 in charges throughout the month.
 Even if you pay in full before the due date, the fact that you’re using 80 percent of your available credit looks risky to lenders and credit scoring algorithms.

 While there’s no set threshold, it’s often recommended to keep this ratio below 30 percent, and FICO says many people with the best credit scores have credit utilization ratios under 10 percent.
 The main point is that your credit score should benefit when you lower your credit utilization ratio, whatever it currently happens to be.

-Useful tactics include making more than one credit card payment per month (I like to pay my cards off every two weeks) and asking for a higher credit limit—after all, 70 percent of cardholders who asked for a higher limit in 2020 were successful.
+Useful tactics include making more than one credit card payment per month (I like to pay my cards off every two weeks) and asking for a higher credit limit.
+In a 2020 poll, we found that 70 percent of cardholders who asked for a higher limit were successful.

 The bottom line

-In 2022, resolve to check in on your credit reports and scores periodically.
+In 2023, resolve to check in on your credit reports and scores periodically.
 Especially if your credit score needs some work, signing up for alternative credit scoring tools could give you a nice bump.
-The same goes for getting on someone else’s credit card account as an authorized user.
+Getting on someone else’s credit card account as an authorized user can help, too.
 And lowering your credit utilization ratio via extra credit card payments or a higher credit limit is another effective strategy.

 Credit scores can be mystifying to a lot of people.
 Don’t make it too complicated.
 In general, you just need to remember a few basic habits, such as paying your bills on time, keeping your debts low and spacing out your credit applications.
 If you do those things consistently, you’ll build and maintain a strong credit score.